vdevx86/wwm-blog/README.md

 At this moment these system requirements in some points are pretty similar (but, of course, not identical).
 You have to install WordPress in the same directory as where you have installed Magento 2.

-## Linked resources
-* [A few screenshots](http://wwm-integrations.in.ua/screenshots.html) of integration for the basic Magento 2 Luma theme on this pretty tiny static [official website](http://wwm-integrations.in.ua/)

 ## How to Install and Configure

 Let's assume you have already installed Magento 2 and WordPress.